List of Rehabs in Nevada

 Paying for Treatment with Medicaid in Nevada

-Medicaid expansion has increased throughout Nevada, causing the enrollment rates to rise 131% from 2013 to 2021.
+Medicaid expansion has increased throughout Nevada, causing the enrollment rates to rise 138% since Medicaid expansion took effect.
 With Medicaid insurance, patients can receive health care coverage.
 This can include drug and alcohol rehabilitation services, as all health insurance companies must cover all basic drug recovery needs.
 Medicaid has allowed more people to receive drug rehab services throughout the country, and the state of Nevada offers 66 rehab centers that work with Medicaid insurance.

 Another option to pay for drug treatment services is a private health insurance policy.
 These insurance providers work with specific drug treatment programs and can cover some or all costs associated with treatment.
 Each insurance policy will differ from policy to policy and provider to provider, so it is important to contact your insurance provider to find out what coverage is available.
 Out-of-pocket expenses are possible with private health insurance as there are deductibles that must be met for some policies and other costs.

-According to Nevada’s health marketplace, the following insurers are available in Nevada:
+According to the Nevada Health Insurance Marketplace 2023 Guide, the following insurers are available in Nevada:

 - Anthem Blue Cross Blue Shield